SnickCH/Flask-Example/README.md

 ```

 ###  Docker run
-We start now the container with the application
+We start now the container with the application and give the name "flask" to the container

 ```Bash
 docker run --name=flask --volume /path/to/the/app/app.py:/app/app.py:ro -d -p 5000:5000 flask-tutorial
 ```

-If you need to stop and delete your container
+If you need to stop and delete your container (named "flask")
 ```Bash
 docker stop flask && docker rm flask
 ```